Skip to Content

 Tasmania is also the only place to see the Eastern Quoll and provides plentiful viewing opportunities for the Spotted-tailed Quoll.
 Quolls have attractive white spots on their fur and pink noses.
 They typically feed on birds, insects fruits and small mammals with their sharp teeth.
 Spotted-tailed Quoll populations in North Queensland are low, but can be seen on a specialised tour of the region.

 The Northern Quoll is the smallest of the four species in Australia and can be seen across Kakadu & Arnhem Land, especially around rocky outcrops taking advantage of their climbing prowess.
-Western Quolls have been introduced to the Flinders Ranges recently, with only 6,000 individuals remaining in the southwestern region of Australia.
+They can also be found in the Wet Tropics near Cairns.

 Find a tour